“Deep In The Heart of Texas” *

 Back out onto 6th Street and most bars have their front windows wide open, as well as the doors, so the music cascades out onto the street, hoping to entice you in.
 This tactic worked for The Bat Bar.
 On hearing Johnny Fury and his band, it sounded good.
 Inside, it was even better.
 In fact, it was excellent.
 Johnny and his band really rock.
 He’s a great guitarist, playing original material mostly.
 I catch the last 45 minutes or so of his set, and it’s great music that the rest of the crowd in the bar love as well.
 He closes the show with a rocking version of Sweet Home Chicago, after which the audience demand an encore.
 In response the band play What’d I Say, another superb version, highlighting again Johnny’s virtuoso guitar playing.

 Sadly this finished around 10 pm and so I leave for pastures new.
 And directly across the street is the Chuggin’ Monkey where Sonny Wolf and his band are ripping it up something great as well.
 It’s hard playing, blues-orientated rock, mostly covers, but none the worse for that.
 It’s great music again but after about half an hour I decide to move on in search of something else, just so I sample as much as I can.
+(NB.
+As of 2021 their website is down and there have been no reviews posted since 2018, so the bar might be closed.)

 “Where do we go now?” **